The Emerging Trend Radar

 • PET AFFECTION

-• DE FACTO RELATIONSHIPS
+• DE FACTO COUPLES

 • THE POWER OF YOUTH

-• FAMILY LIQUIDITY
+• FAMILY AND GENDER LIQUIDITY

 • ECHO-CHAMBERS